NidalZabade/Interview/Algorithms/SortingAlgorithms/BubbleSort.md

 ## Bubble Sort Implementation

-A Bubble Sort algorithm can be implemented using a class in C.
+A Bubble Sort algorithm can be implemented in C as following:

 ```c
 void bubbleSort(int array[], int size) {